-In response to the COVID-19 crisis, several bills are pending in Congress with regards to R&I matters:
+In response to the COVID-19 crisis, several bills are pending in Congress that have been created to serve as an economic stimulus.

-The Accelerated Recovery and Investments Stimulus for the Economy (ARISE) Bill proposes the allotment of a P1.3-trillion fund to counter economic distress, including banks and other financial institutions being encouraged to extend the term or agree to the restructuring of existing consumer loans of employees of non-essential businesses, commercial loans of non-essential businesses, and even local government loans.
-Institutions which provide these measures will be entitled to regulatory reliefs to be determined by the Bangko Sentral ng Plipinas (BSP).
+The Accelerated Recovery and Investments Stimulus for the Economy (ARISE) Bill proposes the allotment of a P1.3-trillion fund to counter economic distress.
+Under the bill, wage subsidies amounting to 50-75% of the basic salary costs of a non-essential business will be provided.
+Banks and other financial institutions are encouraged to extend the term or agree to the restructuring of existing consumer loans of employees of non-essential businesses, commercial loans of non-essential businesses, and even local government loans.
+Institutions which provide these measures will be entitled to regulatory reliefs to be determined by the Bangko Sentral ng Pilipinas (BSP).
 The bill will also provide for regulatory relief for business entities in relation to taxes, fines, and filing deadlines.
-Other measures for MSMEs will also be implemented to help such businesses thrive.
+Other measures for micro, small and medium enterprises (MSMEs) will also be implemented to help such businesses thrive.